pdotnext/linux/serversecurity/scanning_auditing.md

 - configure infected files are quarantine and attempt to clean the files
 - monitor not users for paths

+Other things which are default on and recommended to be left untouched are

+- scan_ignore_root=1 to ignore root owned files
+- scan_max_depth=15 to limit the tree depth of the directories.

 ```shell
 # Below is diff between configured file and backed up file
 ↪ diff /usr/local/maldetect/conf.maldet /usr/local/maldetect/conf.maldet_2025-12-23-1040